cih-lian-liao/one-leetcode-a-day/105. Construct Binary Tree from Preorder and Inorder Traversal/README.md

 **Key Insights:**
 - **Preorder traversal:** Root -> Left Subtree -> Right Subtree.
 - **Inorder traversal:** Left Subtree -> Root -> Right Subtree.
-- The first element of `preorder` is the root node.
+- The first element of `preorder` is always the root node.
-- Using the root's position in `inorder`, we can divide the left and right subtrees.
+- Using the root's position in `inorder`, we can separate the left and right subtrees.

 **Inputs:**
 - `preorder` (List[int]): Preorder traversal of the tree.